About Icelandic Horses

 Training & Temperament

 Icelandics are not started under saddle until they are 3-4yrs old.
 They can be easily spoiled if overworked/overhandled as foals and youngsters.
 This cannot be stressed enough!
+They thrive being in a herd situation where they can learn from the older animals.
 They are very smart and quick to learn.

 Some Icelandics have a more willing personality, and others are more laid back.
 Some are ultra friendly, and others more standoffish.
 There is a great range of personalities, just like in people.
 Most Icelandics have very sharp minds and are easily bored.
 They enjoy being challenged and you can build a wonderful partnership with these horses with training and time.